Roxanne Dryden-Edwards, MD

 - Munchausen syndrome is often either preceded by or coexists with Munchausen syndrome by proxy.

-- It is estimated that Munchausen syndrome occurs in 0.5%-2% of the United States population, with higher tendencies to occur in subpopulations like people who have been diagnosed as having psychosis or fever of unknown origin.
+- It is estimated that Munchausen syndrome occurs in a small portion of the United States population, with higher tendencies to occur in subpopulations like people who have been diagnosed as having psychosis or fever of unknown origin.

 - Munchausen syndrome has been described since at least biblical times.
-It was named for Baron Karl Friedrich von Munchausen, an 18th-century man who was in the Russian military and was known to tell fantastic tales about the battles he participated in.
+It was named for Baron Karl Friedrich von Munchausen, an 18th-century man who joined the Russian military and was known to tell fantastic tales about the battles he participated in.

-- Munchausen syndrome by proxy (MSBP) is a fabrication of illness by a third person that allows the third person, usually the victim's mother, to assume the sick role.
+- Munchausen syndrome by proxy (MSBP) is a fabrication of illness by a third person that allows the third person, usually the victim's mother, to assume the caregiver's role.

 - Although there is no specific cause for Munchausen syndrome, risk factors for the disorder tend to be psychological as in having borderline or antisocial personality traits or a grudge against the medical profession and social, like having a personal or familial history of serious illness or a history of neglect, abuse, or other maltreatment.